Sports club: Sports clubs around the world

 In the United Kingdom, almost all major sports organisations are dedicated to a single sport.
 The exception to this is Cardiff Athletic Club based in Cardiff, Wales, which is the owner of the Cardiff Arms Park site.
 It is responsible for much of the premier amateur sporting activities in city with cricket (Cardiff Cricket Club), rugby union (it is the major shareholder of the semi-professional Cardiff Rugby Club), field hockey (Cardiff & Met Hockey Club), tennis (Lisvane (CAC) Tennis Club) and bowls (Cardiff Athletic Bowls Club) sections.
-Catford Wanderers Sports Club is also a multisports organisation, with badminton, cricket, association football and tennis facilities.
-In addition, like in several other countries, many universities and colleges develop a wide range of student sport activities including at a professional or semi-professional level.
+Catford Wanderers Sports Club is also a multisports organisation, with badminton, cricket, association football, and tennis facilities.
+In addition, like in several other countries, many universities and colleges develop a wide range of student sport activities, including at a professional or semi-professional level.
 Fulham F.C. once ran a professional rugby league team and rowing club, which other football clubs have emulated since.
 Many football clubs originate from cricket teams.
-Today, most major cities have separate clubs for each sport (e.g. Manchester United Football Club and Lancashire County Cricket Club are based in Manchester).
+Today, most major cities have separate clubs for each sport (e.g., Manchester United Football Club and Lancashire County Cricket Club are based in Manchester).

 Many clubs internationally describe themselves as football clubs ("FC", "Football Club" in British English and "Fußball-Club" in German; "CF", Clube de Futebol in Portuguese and Club de Fútbol in Spanish).
 Generally, British football clubs field only football teams.
 Their counterparts in several other countries tend to be full multi-sport clubs, even when called football clubs (Futebol Clube do Porto; Fußball-Club Bayern München; Futbol Club Barcelona).
-The equivalent abbreviation "SC" (for "Soccer Club") is occasionally used in North American English (for example, Nashville SC and Orlando City SC), but most North American teams (somewhat ambiguously as "football" in North American English refers to North American gridiron-style football) still use "F.C." in their name instead (e.g. FC Dallas or Toronto FC).
+The equivalent abbreviation "SC" (for "Soccer Club") is occasionally used in North American English (for example, Nashville SC and Orlando City SC), but many North American teams still use "F.C." in their name instead (e.g. FC Dallas or Toronto FC).